Guiding Light (2000–2009)

-The Guiding Light (GL) was the longest-running American soap opera.
+Guiding Light (GL) is an American soap opera from 2000-2009.
+It was the longest-running American soap opera.

 Show development

 2000 - 2004

-Claire Labine took over as head writer in 2000, but her stories focused on character development and reportedly clashed with Rauch's plot-heavy style.
-Labine's team lasted barely a year and she was replaced briefly by Lloyd Gold.
+Claire Labine took over as head writer in 2000, but her stories focused on character development and reportedly clashed with Rauchs's plot-heavy style.
+Labine's team lasted a year, and she was briefly replaced by Lloyd Gold.

-Millee Taggart took the writing reins in 2002, and Taggart's run had some critical acclaim, breaking away from the organized crime and royalty which had dominated Guiding Light over the past few years.
+Millee Taggart took over as the writer, and her tenure received critical acclaim for breaking away from the organized crime and royalty themes that had dominated Guiding Light in recent years.

-Taggart tried to focus on more traditional story lines, including Reva pulling the plug on a critically injured Richard in 2002.
-During this time, Guiding Light also tried to reinvigorate the role of Alexandra Spaulding by offering the role to Dynasty star Joan Collins.